 Steady-state modeling of an asset requires the work of multiple engineering teams, which often leads to suboptimal facility design.
 An integrated model using information consistently across the entire asset may alleviate the pain resulting from conventional methods.
 Researchers from Chevron are looking into a new approach to understand the drivers of polymer hydration.
 How might this affect the design of mixing systems in the field, and could it affect offshore EOR applications?
 The contract covers the installation of umbilicals, flying leads, and manifolds for the project, which aims to expand and upgrade subsea facilities for the gas field located offshore western Australia.

+The next big wave of decommissioning and abandonment projects is set to occur in the Asia-Pacific region, and APAC’s operators are now tasked with finding cost- and time-effective ways of unwinding their huge agglomeration of wells and facilities.
 The $2.15-billion deal gives the company an 80% ownership stake in what could be one of Australia’s largest offshore discoveries in years.
 The long-awaited Ichthys LNG Project off Western Australia has finally started gas production.
 LNG liquefaction is expected in a few weeks.
 The contract covers the installation of umbilicals, flying leads, and manifolds for the project, which aims to expand and upgrade subsea facilities for the gas field located offshore western Australia.
-Add Energy has partnered with Transborders Energy and will work with TechnipFMC and MODEC to develop a 1.0-MTPA FLNG vessel for small-scale stranded fields.